stuartmcalpine/myADS/README.md

 ### Citation reporter

-If you run `myads --report` you will get a report of all your registered users current citations, e.g.,
+If you run `myads report` you will get a report of all your registered users current citations, e.g.,

 ```bash